 Treating Well Water Contaminants

-If test results come back positive for contaminants in your well water, there will be options to treat it, depending on the types of contaminants present.
-You may be able to treat water with a softener or oxidation filtration system.
-Chlorination treatments may also be an option.
+If test results are positive for contaminants in your well water, there will be options to treat it, depending on the types of contaminants present.
+You may be able to treat water with a softener or oxidation filtration system, and in some cases, chlorination treatments may also be an option.

 Talk to your Indy Water Pro if you need more information on evaluating or treating your well water system.
 No two well water supplies contain the same contaminants, so it’s essential to create an individualized treatment plan based on your water testing results.